 |Create a Bootable Drive to Start Computer Without OS in WinPE||Step 1: To create a bootable disk of EaseUS Partition Master, you should prepare a storage media, like a USB drive...Full steps|

 |Format Hard Drive Without OS||Step 1: Select a partition; Step 2: Right-click it and select "Format"; Step 3: Type the label you want...Full steps|

 |Partition Hard Drive Without OS||Step 1: Check for free space; Step 2: Shrink a disk partition to create unallocated space...Full steps|

 |Wipe Hard Drive Without OS||Step 1: Run EaseUS BitWiper.
 Click the "Wipe Disk" tab; Step 2: Select the targeted HDD or SSD to wipe...Full steps|

 You can easily format, partition, or wipe a partition within the Windows OS.
 But how to make it happen if your computer has no operating system or OS fails to boot?
-Such a problem has been resolved already.
+Such a problem has been resolved by EaseUS Partition Master.
 You can rely on Windows PE (Preinstallation Environment) to boot the computer.
 And then, format hard drive from BIOS in Windows 10.
 Free download the software and follow the overall process:

 - Create a bootable media, which can be an ISO file, USB flash drive or CD/DVD disc